 The Property Services Regulatory Authority publishes a Residential Property Price Register.
 It contains information on residential properties bought in Ireland since 1 January 2010.
 You can check the register to see what price was paid for a property if it was sold since 1 January 2010.

 All homes for sale must have a Building Energy Rating (BER).
 A BER will inform you how energy-efficient the home is.
 It will help you make an informed choice when comparing properties.
 It also offers guidance on steps that can be taken to improve the energy efficiency of a property.

-The Radiological Protection Institute of Ireland recommends that you check whether the home is in a High Radon Area on its Radon Risk Map and enquire as to whether the home has been tested for radon.
-More information on radon in homes is available from the Radiological Protection Institute of Ireland and in our document on measurement of radon levels.
+The Environmental Protection Agency (EPA) recommends that you check whether the home is in a High Radon Area on its Radon Risk Map and enquire as to whether the home has been tested for radon.
+More information on radon in homes is available from the EPA and in our document on measurement of radon levels.

 A seller is under no obligation to disclose defects in a property.
 You should get a survey of the property to find out if there are any defects before finalising the purchase.
 The Society of Chartered Surveyors Ireland (SCSI) is the professional body for chartered surveyors.

 Very few people can buy a home without getting a mortgage.
 A mortgage is a long-term loan secured against the property you buy.
 This means if you don’t repay your mortgage you may lose your home.

 There are different types of mortgages and different mortgage providers.
 Contact a number of different mortgage providers to find out who can offer you the best deal.
 More information on mortgages and choosing the best one for you is available from the Competition and Consumer Protection Commission.